Emmanuel Sarpong

-Emmanuel Sarpong (born 5 November 1971 in Ghana) is a Ghanaian retired professional footballer who is last known to have featured for Sarawak FA of the Malaysia Super League in 2003.
+Emmanuel Sarpong (born 5 November 1971) is a Ghanaian retired professional footballer who is last known to have featured for Sarawak FA of the Malaysia Super League in 2003.

 England

 Was a trialist for Dagenham & Redbridge in 2002.

 Malaysia

 Cleared to represent Sarawak FA in competitions in 2003, Sarpong debuted in a league encounter with Pahang FA but had a proclivity for fouling, picking up five yellow cards his first five appearances with coach Jalil Ramli telling him to "take it easy".
 He then suffered a thigh injury and had to pass a fitness test before returning in time for the encounter with Perlis FA.
 However, the Ghanaian made a few costly errors in the first leg of the Malaysia Cup quarter-final which allowed Perak FA to win 2–0, causing him to be benched in the second leg before leaving by November.